 How to File Your Gift Tax Return

 If you live in Connecticut, you may also have to file a state gift tax return.
-These are the only states that have their own gift tax.
+This is the only state that has its own gift tax.
 In most cases, you can file a gift tax return on your own.
-If your transfers are large or complex, though, consider finding a financial professional.

 Bottom Line

-The IRS allows every taxpayer is gift up to $18,000 to an individual recipient in one year.
+The IRS allows every taxpayer to gift up to $19,000 to an individual recipient in one year.
 There is no limit to the number of recipients you can give a gift to.
-There is also a lifetime exemption of $13.61 million.
-Even if you gift someone more than $18,000 in one year, you will not have to pay any gift taxes unless you go over that lifetime gift tax limit.
+There is also a lifetime exemption of $15 million.
+Even if you gift someone more than $19,000 in one year, you will not have to pay any gift taxes unless you go over that lifetime gift tax limit.

 You will still need to report gifts over the annual exclusion to the IRS via Form 709.
-The IRS will lower your remaining lifetime exclusion over time and then use that amount to determine how much of your estate you need to pay estate tax on.
+The IRS will lower your remaining lifetime exclusion over time and then use that amount to determine how much of your estate is subject to estate tax.

 Tips for Getting Through Tax Season